Snowflake-Labs/sfquickstarts/site/sfguides/src/mlpf_forecasting_ad/mlpf_forecasting_ad.md

 <!-- ------------------------ -->
 ## Conclusion

-**You did it!** Congrats on building your first set of models using Snowflake Cortex ML-Based Functions.
+**You did it!** Congrats on building your first set of models using Snowflake ML Functions.

 As a review, in this guide we covered how you are able to: